PantalaLabs/BionicGlove/README.md

 You can save tour configuration for later tests or just Open.

-Now, a black windows should appear with all data sent by the glove.
+Now, a black window should appear with all data sent by the glove.

 ![putty2](/pictures/putty2.png)